In a line:

 Engine and transmission

-This was my first bike with more modes than a Casio G-Shock XL: three power levels plus User (custom), as many levels of traction control (plus off) and the same with engine braking – a new one on me.
+This was my first bike with more modes than a Casio G-Shock 007 Special: three power levels plus User (custom), as many levels of traction control (plus off) and the same with engine braking – a new one on me.
 ABS can be switched off at the back only.
-Initially I rode in ‘P1 – Gravel’ (least power) thinking it may be best for economy (more below).
-After that I left it in ‘Tour’ (P3 – highest) where the engine was smoothest.
+Initially I rode in ‘P3 – Gravel’ (least power) thinking it may be best for economy (more below).
+After that I left it in ‘Tour’ (P1 – highest) where the engine was smoothest, until I forgot I wrote all this months earlier and rode home in P3 gain.

-I got a manual gearbox only because I’ve ticked off DCT and couldn’t face the thought of a heavier-still bike.
-As it was I spent most of the miles in top gear.
-Had I got off-road I might have had more to say about the gearing and indeed the traction control and a whole lot more.
-Clutch actuation and gearchange selection were fine.
+I got a manual only because I’ve ticked off DCT and couldn’t face the thought of a heavier-still bike.
+As it was, I spent most of the miles in top gear.
+Clutch actuation and gear change selection were fine, and even if 1st is typically high, the low-end grunt makes pulling away easy.

 Other observations I made while watching the Moroccan countryside inch by: